fedllanes/easy_LSTM/README.md

 # EASY LSTM

 Dealing with simple LSTM models can be a real pain, due to the excessive ammount of preprocessing required.
-This model takes very few inputs, among them, a function that returns model during the initialization, the hyperparameters to fit the model, and it'll return the output as a DataFrame.
+This model takes very few inputs, among them, a function that returns model during the initialization, the hyperparameters to fit the model.
+It returns the output as a pandas DataFrame.

-This class only works as single-input to single-output and multiple-output to multiple-out.
+PD: This class only works as single-input to single-output and multiple-output to multiple-out.
 To work with multiple-input to single-output it should be tweaked.

 # Example